nsaney/MageDefense/README.md

 ###Game Structure:
  - [ ] App Hierarchy
   	-  Levels: All share one Background and general set of Enemies.
+A level may have some (3 to 5) stages, and a Boss at the end.
+The Boss may be at the end of the of the final round
-  	-  Stage: Selected in the main Stage Selection screen.
-Many stages create a level.
+  	-  Stage: Selected in the main Stage Selection menu screen.
+Many stages constitute a level.
   	-  Rounds: A collection of enemy waves that have similar difficulty level.
 Player is notified of Round Change.
   	-  Waves: The spawning of a collection of enemies, each wave begins when one enemy remains of the previous wave.
 Player is not notified of enemy wave changes.
  - [ ] Level 1 Design
  	- [ ] Stage 1-1
  	- [ ] Stage 1-2
  	- [ ] Boss Battle Design
+ - [ ] Mage Stats from clearing Stages
+	 - [ ] MaxHealth Boosts
+	 - [ ] New Spells
+	 - [ ] Equiped Accessories
+	 - [ ] Enemies may or may not drop items
+ - [ ] In game store with micro-transactions

 ###Mage Defense Game UI:
  - [x] Element Selection Side-Column